Embedded in sea ice for a year, a shipborne observatory will take a rare look at conditions in the rapidly evolving central Arctic

 The field campaign will marshal over 60 research institutions in 17 countries and involve more than 600 scientists, technicians, and logicians.
+(Editor’s note: As of September 17, 2019, the number of countries participating is 19.)
 Throughout a full year, for time spans of two to three months, about two-thirds of those involved will rotate on and off a research ship embedded in arctic sea ice.

 The U.S. Department of Energy (DOE) is participating in the expedition—the biggest ever in the central Arctic.
 For one, DOE’s Atmospheric System Research program is funding some of the research that will come out of the campaign, now and into the future.

 And DOE’s Atmospheric Radiation Measurement (ARM) user facility will deploy some of the most critical atmospheric instruments during MOSAiC and is expected to eventually create more terabytes of data than any other campaign participant.

 ARM will provide more than 50 instruments, including the first scanning radars to operate in the arctic ice pack.

 The atmosphere—with its radiative exchanges, clouds, aerosols (tiny particles in the air), complex chemistry, precipitation, and fluxes of energy and humidity—is one of MOSAiC’s main scientific focus areas.

 The others are ocean chemistry and circulation, biogeochemical fluxes, ecosystem dynamics, and patterns of formation, drifting, deformation, and melting in sea ice and snow.